kennycason/hebbian_image_encoder/README.md

 # Deep Hebbian Image Encoder

-This project is exploring new Hebbian methods to train stackable image encoders.
+This project explores biologically-inspired Hebbian methods to train stackable image encoders.
+These models can organize visual information without traditional loss functions or backpropagation.
 Afterward, the learned image embeddings are visualized using UMAP + K-Means Clustering.

 Below is a sample clustering of learned image embeddings from the <a href="https://huggingface.co/datasets/zh-plus/tiny-imagenet" target="_blank">Tiny ImageNet</a> dataset.

 <img src="/v2_imagenet_kmeans/tinyimagenet_hebbian_cluster_plot.png" width="100%" />

 <a href="https://github.com/kennycason/hebbian_image_encoder" target="_blank">Source on GitHub</a>

+## Why Hebbian?
+(Biological Analogy)

+Unlike traditional neural networks that rely on error signals and gradient descent, Hebbian models operate more like biological brains.
+There’s no supervision, no target output, no error propagation.
+Just forward input, and strengthening connections between neurons that activate together.

+> “Neurons that fire together, wire together.”

+This means the network doesn’t know what the correct answer is, it just recognizes and reinforces co-occurrence in the data.
+If two features appear frequently at the same time, their connection strengthens.
+Over time, this results in internal representations that reflect the structure of the data, without needing labels or supervision.

+This approach mirrors parts of the brain’s learning strategy, where connections are locally updated based on experience, rather than global goals.
+It’s simpler, and more biologically plausible, and that simplicity might be useful for efficient or modular systems in the future.

 ## Dataset Preparation